visual-essays/essays/examples/how-to/images/positioning/README.md

-# How To:  Image Positioning
+# How To:  Component Positioning

 ## Default Positioning

-By default, images are positioned vertically aligned relative to the location the `.ve-image` tag is defined in the source text.
-The image will be rendered as wide as possible such that the height is no more than 40% of the window height.
-Try changing the window height and notice how the height of the image adjusts.
+By default, components are positioned vertically aligned relative to the location the component tag is defined in the source text.
+The component will be rendered as wide as possible such that the height is no more than 40% of the window height.
+Try changing the window height and notice how the height of the component adjusts.

 .ve-image wc:Chiang_Kai-shek_memorial_2_amk.jpg